Wildhoney/Bi-cycle/README.md

 nextButton.addEventListener('click', next);
 ```

 You can destructure a handful of functions &mdash; `first`, `previous`, `next`, `last` &mdash; for traversing the generator &mdash; each invocation to `Bicycle` will yield a new generator and therefore you can quite easily have multiple instances.
-You can also use `current` to determine the current index, and `goto` which accepts one `number` parameter which jumps to a specific index.
+You can also use `current` to determine the current index, and `goto` which accepts a `number` parameter which navigates to a specific index.

 With the `Bicycle` function you can pass `startIndex` and `maxItems` &mdash; by default `Infinity`.
-As Bi-cycle is an infinite cycling, by specifying a `maxItems` it will constrain the value to the range specified &mdash; `0` to `maxItems`.
+As Bi-cycle has infinite cycling specifying a `maxItems` will constrain the value to the range specified &mdash; `0` to `maxItems`.